Dean

 Fans only really get to see a star performer at work and rarely stop to think about how their chosen profession may affect their personal lives.

-“When that moment happened, it was an easy decision to go from a 34-week schedule to a 14 to 18-week schedule.”
+“I had to weigh up my family’s well-being against my dreams,” Burmester says.
+"It was an easy decision to go from a 34-week schedule to a 14 to 18-week schedule.”

 Burmester’s career lifts off with LIV Golf

-But Burmester took this all in his stride in 2023, finishing 14th in the individual standings in his debut season with LIV Golf before returning to South Africa and landing back-to-back tournament wins.
+But Burmester took this all in his stride in 2023, finishing 14th in the Individual Standings in his debut season with LIV Golf before returning to South Africa and landing back-to-back tournament wins.

 In late November that year he powered to a three-stroke victory at the Joburg Open and a week later won the South African Open Championship.